nova-framework/framework/README.md

 If you use Sublime you can also use the fetch package to download the framework from within Sublime Text [http://code.tutsplus.com/articles/introducing-nettuts-fetch--net-23490](http://code.tutsplus.com/articles/introducing-nettuts-fetch--net-23490)

+#V2.1
+#What is Simple MVC Framework?

+Simple MVC Framework is a PHP 5.3 MVC system.
+It's designed to be lightweight and modular, allowing developers to build better and easy to maintain code with PHP.

+The base framework comes with a range of helper classes.

 ## Documentation